-Venice is one of the most romantic Italian cities, famous all over the world thanks to its bridges, the canals, and the great artistic sights.
+Venice is one of the most romantic Italian cities, famous all over the world thanks to its bridges, canals, and great artistic sights.
 After a gondola tour, you may be a little bit hungry, and these are the traditional Venetian foods you don’t want to miss!

 Best foods to try in Venice